marleymarl/geotimeline/README.md

 The main components you want are:

 * the wrapper component GeoTimeline.js which is found in the ./src/components/GeoTimeline/ folder and which has a function handlePatientIdSubmit that is used in the child UpFrontForm component to pass a patientId from child to parent.
 The GeoTimeline component renders the UpFrontForm if no patientId is in its state and renders the MapContainer if it does.
 If you have no need for an UpFrontForm then you can use the MapContainer directly, however you will need some other method then of passing a patientId as props into the MapContainer component.
-* The UpFrontForm.js component mentioned above which is found at ./src/
+* The UpFrontForm.js component mentioned above which is found in ./src/ folder.

-* the MapContainer c
+* The MapContainer.js is found in the ./src/ folder and can be used on its own if copied into another project as its own component.
+It takes in a patientId and GoogleMaps API key as props.

 ### Getting access to the data